alicehe2003/ImageEditor/README.md

 # Known bugs

 ## TO CHANGE
-- Ownership - map to actual object instead of pointer
 - Break up functions in C++ into smaller functions
 - Applying kernel can be a generic function
 - LoG updates layer 3 times instead of just 1